brevzin/cpp_proposals/2997_common_reference_algo/common-reference-algo.md

 ```
 :::

-It's a bit lengthy, but the important part is that `R` is a range of prvalue `C` - `Iterator` is just a minimal iterator to achieve that goal (the fact that the iterator is just an input iterator doesn't matter, it just makes the example smaller).
+It's a bit lengthy, but the important part is that `R` is a range of xvalue [^xvalue] `C` - `Iterator` is just a minimal iterator to achieve that goal (the fact that the iterator is just an input iterator doesn't matter, it just makes the example smaller).

+[^xvalue]: The exact same issue comes up for a range of prvalues, arguably in a more surprising way.
+But a range of prvalue is effectively turned into a range of xvalue by way of projecting `identity`, so it's the same behavior.
+Note also that the use `identity` doesn't prevent prvalue elision - `std::invoke` already does that.

 The above example is trying to simply invoke `c.f()` for every `c` in `r`.
 When written using a `for` loop, the code compiles.
 But when written using `std::ranges::for_each`, it does not.
 The compile error on gcc 13.2 is: